The CMMC Timeline for Meeting Requirements and Roadmap for RFPs

 #2.
 Review the CMMC framework to learn what you need to do

-The official CMMC version 1.02 document provides a list of all the requirements you need to meet to reach your desired certification level.
+The U.S. Department of Defense website provides a list of all the requirements you need to meet to reach your desired certification level.
 At this point, contractors should start drafting a budget for implementing the necessary policies and controls.
 It may be that it ends up being too costly to achieve these requirements within a given timeframe, in which case you’ll need to consider aiming for a lower level or working with a third party to accelerate your compliance strategy.

 Once you’ve finalized your goals, you should build a plan of action and milestones (POA&M) to ensure continuing compliance with the NIST 800-171 documentation.